earthly/website/blog/_posts/2022-08-09-using-makefile-wildcards.md

     Learn how to use wildcards in Makefiles to create flexible and automated build processes.
 This tutorial provides examples and explanations of common wildcard use, the wildcard function, and rules with wildcards.
 Whether you're new to Make or looking to enhance your Makefile skills, this article is a must-read.
 last_modified_at: 2023-07-14
 ---
-**In this guide, we explore how to use Makefile wildcards.
-If you appreciate the flexibility of wildcards, Earthly's clear syntax can streamline your build configurations even further.
-[Learn more](/).**
+**This article discusses the use of Makefile wildcards.
+Earthly's declarative syntax expands the capabilities of wildcards for more efficient build definitions.
+[Check it out](/).**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/z4uPHjxYyPs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>